biomos/gromos_tutorial_livecoms/README.md

 The tutorials are designed for users with some experience in the application of molecular dynamics simulations.
 Therefore, we suggest to carry out the basic tutorial first, that is available on www.gromos.net after registration.
+The GROMOS version required for carrying out the advanced tutorials will be relased soon.